Online Gambling in Indiana (2026) | Laws, Sports Betting & Casino Guide

 Land-Based Casinos

 Indiana has 13 licensed casino properties as of 2026.
-A 2021 IGC resolution authorized most casinos to move gaming operations inland from their original riverboat locations.
+Indiana historically required riverboat casinos on water; a 2021 regulatory approval (pursuant to IGC Resolution 2019-115) authorized most casinos to move gaming operations inland.

 | Casino | Location |